aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 Example Debug Configuration entries can be found in the Appendix - Sample Debug Configurations

+Debug Configurations are the idiomatic approach to running and debugging software in VS Code.
+This is the main experience for debugging SAM Template resources in the toolkit.
 Standalone Lambda function handlers are not supported through Debug Configurations.

 ### CodeLenses